Muhirwakyeyune/Muhirwakyeyune/README.md

 ## About Me

-- 🎓 Graduated in Electrical Engineering and currently Master In Artificial Intelligence
+- 🎓 Graduated in Electrical Engineering and completing a  Master In Artificial Intelligence
 - 🧠 Interested in Neuroimaging and Brain-Computer Interfaces
 - 💻 Skilled in Machine Learning, Deep Learning, and Data Analysis
 - 🌱 Currently exploring the applications of AI in neuroscience research